WHAT IS A FAD COLOUR?

 “At the request of the French Bulldog breed clubs, the Kennel Club has agreed that it will no longer accept the registration of any merle French Bulldogs from 1 January 2013.
 Coat colour in the French Bulldog is complex because a range of colours is acceptable.
 Merle patterning – patches of lighter colouring appearing in the coat – is the result of the M gene in the dog.
 There are two alleles of this gene: M (Merle) and m (non merle), with the merle (M) being dominant to non merle (m).
 In some breeds, the effect of the M gene is termed dapple.
 Unfortunately, the effects of the merle allele (M) are not confined to coat pattering and it is known that there can be an increased risk of impaired hearing and sight associated with it, particularly in dogs that are homozygous for M (dogs that carry two copies of the M allele).
 In addition, the merle colour is not a naturally occurring colour in this breed, and therefore the Kennel Club General Committee has agreed that it will no longer accept the registration of any merle French Bulldog puppies from this date”

-*Keep the French Bulldog real, pure and healthy with his beautiful unique characteristics*
+* Keep the French Bulldog real, pure and healthy with its beautiful unique features and character traits !!! *

-CLICK HERE FOR PICTURES OF FRENCH BULLDOGS WITH THE FAD COLORS
+CLICK HERE FOR PHOTOS OF FRENCH BULLDOGS WITH THE FAD COLORS